ctacke/MoonlightAI/docs/code-cleanup-workload.md

 }
 ```

-Note: `SolutionPath` and `ProjectPath` are configured at the parent Workload level and shared across all workload types.
+Note: `SolutionPath` and `IgnoreProjects` are configured at the parent Workload level.
+By default, all projects in the solution are processed.
 See [Configuration Guide](configuration.md) for details.